 You said you were travelling for a ‘lost orgasm’.
 I think this is a concept that a lot of women are going through.
 In fact, a lot of women can’t orgasm from penetrative sex, which makes them feel like they aren’t normal.
 What are your thoughts on this?
 Can you reassure our readers?

 Meanwhile, the sensation you get from a dick in a vagina is thanks to the nerves spreading out from the clitoris and hugging around the vaginal walls.
-So sure, vaginal penetration can feel good but the jackpot spot is the clitoris.
-The reason we should refer to our genitals as “the vulva” is because the word encapsulates the whole system: inner labia, outer labia, vagina, urethra or pee hole and the clitoris.
-If we just say “vagina” we’re talking about what is essentially the birth canal and we’re leaving out our primary sex organ—the clitoris.
-It’s like talking about men’s genitals and going on about the balls all the time and hardly ever mentioning the penis.
+So sure, vaginal penetration can feel good, but the jackpot spot is the clitoris.
+The reason we should refer to our genitals as ‘the vulva’ is that the word encapsulates the whole system: inner labia, outer labia, vagina, urethra or pee hole and the clitoris.
+If we just say ‘vagina’, we’re talking about what is essentially the birth canal, and we’re leaving out our primary sex organ—the clitoris.
+It’s like talking about male genitals and going on about the balls all the time and hardly ever mentioning the penis.

 Get guys to join in the conversation too.
-We need sexually enlightened men in the Second Sexual Revolution.
-And if you’re a smart guy you’ll want to understand how women really think and work.
+We need sexually enlightened men in the ‘Second Sexual Revolution’.
+If you’re a smart cisgender, heterosexual guy, you’ll want to understand how women really think and work.
 I’m seeing a lot of positive signs that young women are over the whole ‘shame’ thing around sex and are ready to move on to a new era.
 I see this as a time of awakening.

 Would you recommend other people going on sexual soul searches?
-If so, why?

-Sex Drive is available on Amazon
+Sex Drive is available on Bookshop.org.